Snap coined the idea of gaming in the Partner Summit held in Los Angeles.

 “We wanted to build something that makes us feel like we’re playing a board game with a family of over a long holiday weekend.
 Something that makes us feel like we’re sitting with friends, controllers in hand, looking at the same screen.”

-To fuel the monetization strategy, Snapchat multiplayer game will showcase a six-second unskippable commercial at the start of each game, which will further help the player to earn extra power and in-game bonus currency.
+To fuel the monetization strategy, the Snapchat multiplayer game will showcase a six-second unskippable commercial at the start of each game, which will further help the player to earn extra power and in-game bonus currency.

-Further, Snapchat has clarified that the revenue squeezed out of the commercials will be shared with the developers, but as of now, the company hasn’t clarifies the sharing percentage.
+Further, Snapchat has clarified that the revenue squeezed out of the commercials will be shared with the developers, but as of now, the company hasn’t clarified the sharing percentage.
 Still, it will be interesting to witness the game on a social messaging platform.

 She is a content marketer and has more than five years of experience in IoT, blockchain, Web, and mobile development.
 In all these years, she closely followed the app development, and now she writes about the existing and the upcoming mobile app technologies.
 Her essence is more like a ballet dancer.